US places up to 8,500 troops on alert for possible deployment to Eastern Europe amid Russia tensions - KESQ

 The news comes amid US warnings that a potential Russian invasion of Ukraine could be imminent.
 The State Department on Sunday reduced staffing at the US embassy in Kyiv, Ukraine, with the departure of nonessential staff and family members out of “an abundance of caution.”

-Biden was holding a secure video call with European leaders on Monday afternoon, which the White House said was part of the administration’s consultation and coordination with European allies in response to Russia’s military buildup.
+Biden held an 80-minute secure video call with European leaders on Monday afternoon, which the White House said was part of the administration’s consultation and coordination with European allies in response to Russia’s military buildup.

+Biden told reporters at the White House there was “total unanimity” with European leaders on the call.
+“I had a very, very, very good meeting,” Biden said.

+Following the virtual meeting with the leaders of the US, France, Germany, Italy, Poland, the United Kingdom and the European Union, NATO Secretary General Jens Stoltenberg said, “We agree that any further aggression by Russia against Ukraine will have severe costs.”

 Biden and his national security team have been refining military plans “for all scenarios,” including the option of sending troops to Eastern Europe ahead of a potential Russian invasion of Ukraine, the White House said Monday.